 An explanation of the standards, their characteristics including pinouts and how the interfaces are generally used in practice.

-Checkout the FarSync range of communications products
+The V.35 standard is supported on the FarSync range of communications products